-As of August 30, 2021, there were 46 active participants in the program.
+Unfortunately, COVID shut down in-person activities, such as presence in a courtroom, so the participation numbers went down.
+However, as of August 30, 2021, there were 46 active participants in the program.
 On average, participants who qualified for the EIC program completed their intakes 8 days after being referred to the program.

-The EIC had a total of 153 participants who were exited from the program.
+The EIC had a total of 153 participants who were exited from the program in 2020-21.
 Of those 153 exits, four participants completed the EIC program prior to completing an intake with LCA due to their previous enrollment while under Alameda County Probation supervision and four were exited due to their referral being abandoned.
 Of the 145 participants that remained, 104 successfully completed the program under LCA, five were transferred to an alternative program, nine were discharged due to special circumstances, four were discharged due to being incarcerated while in the program, and 29 were discharged due to non-compliance.